The Hunt Has Evolved

 Starring: Boyd Holbrook, Trevante Rhodes, Jacob Tremblay, Keegan-Michael Key, Olivia Munn

-When his autistic son (Trembly) accidentally triggers some alien tech, Captain Quinn Mckenna (Holbrook) along with a team of misfit ex-solders are placed right in the middle of a predator civil war and a fight to prevent the end of the human race, all whilst a group of government agents attempt capture an alien along with his ship.
+When his autistic son (Trembly) accidentally triggers some alien tech, Captain Quinn Mckenna (Holbrook) along with a team of misfit former soldiers are placed right in the middle of a predator civil war and a fight to prevent the end of the human race, all whilst a group of government agents attempt to capture an alien along with his ship.

-As I said the film has a lot of positives going for it, such as a massive amounts of action-packed sequences that run throughout filled with gory fight scenes just like the original two films, there are also plenty of throwbacks and Easter eggs to those films throughout and finally the film is pretty streamlined, which no pointless sub-plots to distract from the main story, all of which is helped by a strong cast that is clearly having fun in their roles.
+As I said the film has a lot of positives going for it, such as massive amounts of action-packed sequences that run throughout filled with gory fight scenes just like the original two films, there are also plenty of throwbacks and Easter eggs to those films throughout and finally the film is pretty streamlined, which no pointless sub-plots to distract from the main story, all of which is helped by a strong cast that is clearly having fun in their roles.